-Heidi A. Miller is director of the Neighborhood Seminary and serves as a managing director in the Missional Wisdom Foundation.
+Heidi A. Miller is director of the Neighborhood Seminary.
 Her teaching and research interests focus on gathered worship, spiritual formation, and leadership development.
-A licensed minister in the Virginia Mennonite Conference, she is currently writing a book on the place of sensory embodiment, or gesture, in effective worship practice, and its role in forming and empowering Christian community.
+She has served as clergy in the Virginia Mennonite Conference, she is currently writing a book on the place of sensory embodiment, or gesture, in effective worship practice, and its role in forming and empowering Christian community.
 While serving on the faculty at Southern Methodist University she worked with corporate executives regarding the connection between theology and business vocation, and has consulted with congregations undergoing transition and trauma, as well as with persons working with refugee communities.

 How to Apply

-Neighborhood Seminary is open to lay persons who are affiliated in some way with a United Methodist Church in the Northern Piedmont District of the North Carolina Annual Conference.
+Neighborhood Seminary is open to lay persons who are affiliated in some way with a United Methodist Church.

 Step 1: As part of the online application, you are asked to name and provide contact information for pastor or pastoral leader who can serve as a reference.
 You are strongly encouraged to have a conversation with your pastor or pastoral leader about your participation in the Neighborhood Seminary.
 An online reference request will be sent to the pastor or pastoral leader through an email address that you provide.